Validating a Machine Learning Approach to Identify Quenched Jets in Heavy-Ion Collisions: Results

 The LSTM output is also applied to the jet fragmentation function,

-as shown in Fig. \ref{fig:JFFNN_PbPb}.
-At both the GEN level (Fig. \ref{fig:JFFNNGen}) and the RECO level (Fig. \ref{fig:JFFNNEFlw}), as the predicted quenching level increases, the jets exhibit greater enhancement in the large $\xi$ region, indicating that more soft particles enter the jet cone.
-Meanwhile, ML-identified high-quenched jets (Q 0–20\%) show a greater depletion in the intermediate $\xi$ region compared to weakly quenched jets (Q 80-100\%), indicating increased energy loss.
-The jet fragmentation functions exhibit varying degrees of modification relative to the baseline, represented by the ratio of inclusive \textsc{Jewel}-Med jets to inclusive \textsc{Jewel}-Vac jets.
+as shown in Fig.~\ref{fig:JFFNN_PbPb}.
+At both the GEN level (Fig.~\ref{fig:JFFNNGen}) and the RECO level (Fig.~\ref{fig:JFFNNEFlw}), jets with a stronger predicted quenching exhibit a stronger enhancement in the large $\xi$ region, corresponding to an increased contribution of soft particles within the jet cone.
+At the same time, strongly quenched jets (Q 0–20\%) show a greater depletion in the intermediate $\xi$ region compared to weakly quenched jets (Q 80–100\%), indicating increased energy loss.

+Jet fragmentation functions exhibit class-dependent modifications relative to the baseline, represented by the ratio of inclusive \textsc{Jewel}-Med jets to inclusive \textsc{Jewel}-Vac jets.
 The class separation is clearly visible at GEN level and becomes less pronounced at RECO level.
 This behavior indicates that the underlying physical modification of the fragmentation pattern is preserved after reconstruction, with reduced separation due to detector effects and background fluctuations, particularly in the soft sector.

-\paragraph{Jet momentum profile:}
+\subsubsection{Jet momentum profile}

 ML classification results for the jet momentum profile (integrated jet shape),